skunkworxdark/prompt-tools/README.md

 Both of the PTfields nodes should be easy to change to add or remove fields if the ones provided are not correct.

-If you want to use this node py file place it in the folder ".venv\Lib\site-packages\invokeai\app\invocations".
+If you want to use this node py file place it in the folder `".venv\Lib\site-packages\invokeai\app\invocations"`.
 Note: if these nodes get added to main then the py file will need to be removed from this folder to prevent a clash.
+Hoowever this is looking less likley the more nodes I add.

 The main integrated file in my GitHub Repo for this is :- [prompts.py](https://github.com/skunkworxdark/InvokeAI/blob/PromtsFromFile-SupportNodes/invokeai/app/invocations/prompt.py) .